-Columbia College - Chicago is a wonderful option for students pursuing a Film, Video & Photographic Arts degree.
-19.2% of undergraduate students at Columbia College - Chicago are Film students.
+It's hard to find a better school than Columbia College Chicago if you wish to study Film, Video & Photographic Arts.
+We have determined that the Film program at Columbia is highly focused.
 Located in Chicago, Illinois, this college is ideal for learners who flourish in an urban atmosphere.

 University of Southern California is a good choice for students pursuing a Film, Video & Photographic Arts degree.
-Graduates from the Film, Video & Photographic Arts program at University of Southern California earn 21.3% more than the typical graduate in this field.
+Graduates from the Film, Video & Photographic Arts program at University of Southern California earn 20.8% more than the typical graduate in this field.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.